 If squirrels have become a problem on your Florida property, reach out to the professionals at Rodent Solutions.
 Specializing in rodent control, prevention, trapping, and removal services, trust us to protect your yard and home from squirrels.
 You can put your trust in our professionals and our effective squirrels pest control solutions.

 Call Rodent Solutions today to eliminate problematic gray squirrels or flying squirrels from your property in Bradenton, FL, and the surrounding areas.

 Our Effective 5-Step Squirrel Removal Plan

-- Perform your free pest inspection
+- Perform a squirrels pest control inspection

 - Seal possible entries to your home/business

 - Remove and clean

 Customers sometimes try to put poison in their attic to take care of their squirrel problem.
 “IF” a squirrel decides to dine on the poison (which is very rare), the squirrel may die in the attic.

 Most poisons are an anticoagulant (prevents blood from clotting) causing the rat or mouse bleed to death internally.
 The dead rat or mouse will then leave an awful odor, potentially causing headaches, nausea, and general displeasure.
 This also causes large flies in the the home or business which is common as the rodent decomposes.